sesigl/n8n-alternative/README.md

 ## Development

-The monorepo uses Turborepo for fast, cached builds and pnpm workspaces for package management.
+The monorepo uses pnpm and typescript project references for task execution and package management.

 Each workspace can be run independently or all together using the root scripts.